kilobyte/braillefont/README.md

     ⡇⠀⠀⡠⠤⡀⣄⠤⡀⡠⠤⡀⡠⡠⡀⠀⠀⠀⠠⡅⠀⡤⠤⡀⡠⠤⠄⡄⠀⡄⡠⡠⡀
     ⠧⠤⠄⠣⠤⠃⠇⠀⠀⠫⠭⠁⠇⠁⠇⠀⠀⠀⠀⠣⠀⡗⠒⠁⠬⠭⠂⠣⠤⠃⠇⠁⠇

 Whether it is readable strongly depends on font used by your reader.
-Most fonts produce a nice well-aligned grid, some introduce unsightly gaps at character boundaries, unfortunately some (like Dejavu Mono Sans) try to render "off" pixels which makes things hard to read with a large font size and utterly unreadable with a small font.
+Most fonts produce a nice well-aligned grid, some introduce unsightly gaps at character boundaries, unfortunately one (FreeFont Mono) follows the Unicode specification by rendering "off" pixels, which makes it completely unreadable at font sizes usually used for terminals.
+This applies to legitimate uses of Braille, not just this abuse.
+A fix for FreeFont is available but hasn't been released yet.

-The results are:
-* most fonts: good
-* Dejavu, large size: somewhat hard to read
-* Dejavu, small size: useless, utterly illegible

-The problem is, Dejavu is the default for some terminals on some distributions: xfce-terminal, gnome-terminal on Debian (but not Ubuntu).
-Other terminals, like xterm or rxvt look fine.
+The problem is, Freefont is installed by default on most distributions, and in many cases it gets chosen as fallback for Braille glyphs.